 The 1964 Olympics heralded the start of the peak years of Farkas’s career.
 Ferenc Bene scored most of the goals, but it was Farkas who was the most influential player in the Hungarian team and his gold medal was well deserved.
 His club coach, Rudolf Illovszky, was instrumental in getting the best out of his errant playmaker-in-chief.
 With constant cajoling he succeeded in focusing Farkas on his football and minimising the off-pitch distractions that were hindering his career.
 Just as significantly, Illovszky switched him from the right to the left side of the pitch.
 Farkas was predominantly right footed, so playing on the right-wing meant that he would habitually be attacking space on the flanks outside the penalty box.
 Illovszky appreciated his finishing skills and wanted him to get in the box more to take advantage of this.
 The coach reasoned that if Farkas played at inside left or on the left-wing, instinctively he would drift inside to more dangerous central areas with better opportunity to shoot.

 The reverse winger tactic is common today of course, but this was quite a revolutionary move at a time when wide players nearly always played on the side that corresponded with their stronger foot.
-Farkas’s movement was clever and he had a natural instinct for timing late runs into the box at opportune moments.
-He was quick too and his main weapon was that booming right foot shot which was a source of goals from close range and from distance.
+Farkas’s movement was clever and he had a natural instinct for making telling runs into the box at opportune moments.
+He was quick too and his main weapon was that booming right foot which was a source of goals from close range and from distance.
 That goal against Brazil summed up his virtues perfectly and it was a pitch-perfect execution of what Illovszky had in mind when he devised the switch.

 Scoring a personal best total of 18 League goals in the 1965 season was testament to how much János Farkas was revelling in his new role and Vasas duly recaptured the Hungarian title on the back of his vibrant form.
 His international career had stuttered, but his all-round improvement and the appointment of his club mentor Illovszky as national coach saw him finally emerge as a national team fixture.
 Hungary would take a truly world-class front trio of Farkas, Flórián Albert and Ferenc Bene to England for the World Cup.